-1. District contributions for health benefits for calendar year 2025 shall be:

-- Employee Only: Kaiser Employee Only monthly premium or up to a 4% increase to the 2024 contribution amount, whichever is less. - Employee Plus One: Kaiser Employee Plus One monthly premium or up to a 4% increase to the 2024 contribution amount, whichever is less. - Employee Plus Two or More: Kaiser Employee Plus Two or More monthly premium or up to a 4% increase to the 2024 contribution amount, whichever is less. - 2.
-District contributions for health benefits for calendar year 2026 shall be: - Employee Only: Kaiser Employee Only monthly premium or up to a 4% increase to the 2025 contribution amount, whichever is less. - Employee Plus One: Kaiser Employee Plus One monthly premium or up to a 4% increase to the 2025 contribution amount, whichever is less. - Employee Plus Two or More: Kaiser Employee Plus Two or More monthly premium or up to a 4% increase to the 2025 contribution amount, whichever is less.

-3. District contributions for health benefits for calendar year 2027 shall be:

-- Employee Only: Kaiser Employee Only monthly premium or up to a 4% increase to the 2026 contribution amount, whichever is less. - Employee Plus One: Kaiser Employee Plus One monthly premium or up to a 4% increase to the 2026 contribution amount, whichever is less. - Employee Plus Two or More: Kaiser Employee Plus Two or More monthly premium or up to a 4% increase to the 2026 contribution amount, whichever is less.
+- 1. District contributions for health benefits for calendar year 2025 shall be: - Employee Only: Kaiser Employee Only monthly premium or up to a 4% increase to the 2024 contribution amount, whichever is less. - Employee Plus One: Kaiser Employee Plus One monthly premium or up to a 4% increase to the 2024 contribution amount, whichever is less. - Employee Plus Two or More: Kaiser Employee Plus Two or More monthly premium or up to a 4% increase to the 2024 contribution amount, whichever is less. - 2.
+District contributions for health benefits for calendar year 2026 shall be: - Employee Only: Kaiser Employee Only monthly premium or up to a 4% increase to the 2025 contribution amount, whichever is less. - Employee Plus One: Kaiser Employee Plus One monthly premium or up to a 4% increase to the 2025 contribution amount, whichever is less. - Employee Plus Two or More: Kaiser Employee Plus Two or More monthly premium or up to a 4% increase to the 2025 contribution amount, whichever is less. - 3.
+District contributions for health benefits for calendar year 2027 shall be: - Employee Only: Kaiser Employee Only monthly premium or up to a 4% increase to the 2026 contribution amount, whichever is less. - Employee Plus One: Kaiser Employee Plus One monthly premium or up to a 4% increase to the 2026 contribution amount, whichever is less. - Employee Plus Two or More: Kaiser Employee Plus Two or More monthly premium or up to a 4% increase to the 2026 contribution amount, whichever is less. - 4.
+Payroll Deductions: If the employee selects a plan with a greater premium cost than the District contribution, the employee will pay the additional premium cost.